MaShisongLab/scggm/README.md

 `dataset_name` - the name of the dataset

-Below, we use a mouse single-cell gene expression matrix obtained from the MCA project ([Han *et al*, 2018](#References)) as an example to demonstrate how to conduct single-cell GGM gene co-expression network analysis via scGGM.
-The matrix file "MCA_Figure2-batch-removed.txt.tar.gz" can be downloaded from [Figshare](https://figshare.com/ndownloader/files/10351110?private_link=865e694ad06d5857db4b) as provided by MCA.
+Below, we use a mouse single-cell gene expression matrix obtained from the MCA project ([Han *et al*, 2018](#References)) as an example to demonstrate how to conduct single-cell GGM gene co-expression network analysis via SingleCellGGM.
+The matrix file "MCA_Figure2-batch-removed.txt.tar.gz" can be downloaded from [Figureshare](https://figshare.com/ndownloader/files/10351110?private_link=865e694ad06d5857db4b) as provided by MCA.
 Unzip and place the file "Figure2-batch-removed.txt" into the MATLAB working folder.
 We also obtained the Ensembl gene IDs for the genes within the matrix and saved it in a file "data/MCA.ensembl.gene.ids.txt".

 ```matlab
 % MATLAB code